hyperledger/iroha/docs/source/maintenance/metrics.rst

 To use metrics, you need to add it to your `Iroha configuration <../configure/index.html#deployment-specific-parameters>`_ and use Iroha version that is newer than 1.2.1.

+.. note:: If you are running Iroha in Docker, to access metrics from outside the countainer you will need to: 1) In `config <../configure/index.html>`_ -- set up ``"metrics":0.0.0.0:PORT``; 2) Expose corresponding port in Docker while executing ``run ... -pPORT:PORT ...``

 Then, you can simply use the ip address to access the data from the running Iroha instance.

 Here is an example: